-#471 ACCOUNTING I Credit: .50 Year Prerequisite: Simple math ability Grades: 9-12 Fee Charged
+#471 ACCOUNTING I Credit: .50 Year Prerequisite: Simple math ability Grades: 10-12 Fee Charged

 Accounting I is for students who may be interested in a business career.
 Instruction covers keeping daily records of business transactions, determining profit or loss, and keeping track of inventory.
-Approximately $\frac{2}{3}$ of the coursework is completed online.
+Approximately 3/3 of the coursework is completed online.

-#488 GENERAL BUSINESS Credit: .50 Semester Prerequisite: None Grades: All No Fee
+#488 GENERAL BUSINESS Credit: .50 Semester

+Prerequisite: None Grades: All No Fee

+General Business gives an understanding of general business practices and principles which affect the lives of all

-General Business gives an understanding of general business practices and principles which affect the lives of all individuals, regardless of occupations.
+General Business gives an understanding of general business practices and principles which affect the lives of a individuals, regardless of occupations.
 It covers and extends many of Ohio's requirements for financial literacy.